September 26, 2016 at 8:51 pm #4793

 In 2015, there were 18,500 Geo-Thermal Power Plants Worldwide, almost double the number from 2010.
 Canada has no Geo-Thermal Plants in 2016.

 Water and Steam are most often used to generate electricity in turbine-driven power plants because steam expands very rapidly to 1000-times the volume of water.
-Pressurized Water at 300 degrees takes a very large turbine (perhaps the size of a high-school classroom) and a relatively large volume of water to generate.
-Water heated to 700 degrees under pressure however, takes far less water and a much, much smaller turbine (from fifteen stages down to as few as four) to extract the create the same electrical energy .
+Pressurized Water at 140 ° C requires a very large turbine (one that is perhaps the size of a classroom) and a relatively large volume of water to generate energy.
+Water heated to 700° F under pressure, takes far less water and needs a much, much smaller turbine (from fifteen stages down to as few as four) to extract the create the same electrical energy .
 The smaller-turbine solution are available at lower liquid temperatures for recompression closed Brayton cycle (RCBC) Supercritical-CO2 systems as well because CO2 gas is twice the density of steam.

 Low-CO2, Very High Efficiency, Concentrated, Renewable

 Hydro (Water) Turbines operate at very high efficiencies of 85% and can work to create clean electricity for decades.
 Hydro can require very expensive generating station startup costs – including the construction of dams and sometime massive reservoirs.
 Installation will tend to consume a lot of CO2, but once built will operate with very low emissions and with few interruptions.